V & SAR The Overland carriages: V & SAR era 1949–1975

 Following World War II, the VR and SAR agreed that a major upgrade of The Overland service was needed.
 At the time, the train was formed using a handful of E type carriages, perhaps with the occasional air-conditioned carriage taken from Victoria's fleet.

 To provide for the upgrade, a new design of steel carriages was developed, to replace the worst of the E type sleeping carriages.
-The first car, Allambi, entered service in 1949 as a roomette sleeper with a central corridor and ten sleeping compartments either side, with room for 20 passengers.
+The first car, Allambi, entered service in 1949 as a roomette sleeping car with a central corridor and ten sleeping compartments either side, with room for 20 passengers.
 The car was fitted with airconditioning and electric lighting, powered by axle-driven generators.

-When the carriage was deemed successful, and additional three Roomette sleepers (Tantini, Mururi and Chalaki), and two Twinette sleepers with a side corridor and ten two-berth compartments.
+When the carriage was deemed successful, and additional three Roomette sleeping cars (Tantini, Mururi and Chalaki), and two Twinette sleeping cars with a side corridor and ten two-berth compartments.
 These five entered service in 1950, and with Allambi they displaced some of the E Type carriages which were split between the VR and SAR fleets.

 Two further sleeping and six sitting cars were added to the fleet over the next few years, for a total of 14 carriages by the end of 1952.